 Messaging APIs Available through Kaleyra

-Pros and Cons of RCS Messaging
+The Pros and Cons of Rich Communications Services

 - Location sharing is integrated into the messaging app as well as other group chat features that are useful when sending a message.

 - RCS messages do not have built-in end-to-end encryption.
-The service provider will have access to messages that you send.

 - The service is still relatively new, so it’s not available through all carriers at this point.

-RCS Compared to SMS and MMS
+RCS Messaging vs SMS vs MMS

 |Connection requirements||Cellular connection||Cellular connection||Cellular connection or Wi-Fi|